darivuki/CVSGraph/README.md

 Reads data from a provided (structured) sample file, stores it to a database, and displays the data in a graph format.

-## Technology used:
+## Technology used
 - Visual Studio 2017
 - Asp.net core 1.1
 - Entity framework core 1.1.2
 - Sql server (localDB)
-- Angular CLI,
+- Angular CLI
-- Typescript,
+- Typescript
 - ECharts
 - npm (5.3.0), NodeJS (8.2.1)

-## Architecture and patterns used:
+## Architecture and patterns used
 - Simpple CQRS
 - Repository and UOW
 - Simple event bus with subject services using RxJS